superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/2_setting-up-superpowers.md

 Double-click on "My Server" and a window will open.
 You'll be asked to choose a username.
 This is not yet linked to your Superpowers account but you probably want to use the same.

+## Where's my data stored?

+By default, your server configuration and projects are stored in the following places, depending on your operating system:

+  * On Windows: `%APPDATA%\Superpowers`
+  * On OS X: `~/Library/Superpowers` (Use Finder's "Go to folder" menu item)
+  * On Linux: `~/.local/share/Superpowers`

+To make Superpowers self-contained (if you want to carry Superpowers on an USB stick for example), you can move the `config.json` file and the `projects` folder to Superpowers's `app` folder and it will automatically start using those.
+Be careful when upgrading though, you'll need to move those files from the old version to the new version manually.